K-N-Nithin-Kumar/sre/WEEK-6/README.md

 =>Delete the messages from the DATA_SIDELINE queue using RMQ API/curl.

 Task-14
-=>Push the messages to DATA queue using RMQ API/curl
+=>Push the messages to DATA queues using RMQ API/curl